-Codebook's Password AutoFill integration for iOS 12 allows you log into websites (and other iOS apps!) securely using the login and password credentials you store in Codebook.
-This eliminates the need to interrupt what you are doing, switch apps to your password manager, login, lookup the record, copy the password, switch apps back to the login form in question, and paste it.
-Once you enable Codebook to AutoFill Passwords, iOS will immediately start offering to look up your passwords in Codebook and suggest appropriate credentials automatically.
+Codebook's Password AutoFill feature for iOS allows you log into websites (and other iOS apps) securely using the login and password credentials you have stored in Codebook.
+This eliminates the need to interrupt what you are doing and switch apps to retrieve your password from Codebook.
+Once you enable Codebook for Password AutoFill, iOS will immediately start offering to look up your passwords in Codebook and suggest appropriate credentials automatically.

 That's it!
 When the iOS keyboard is activated on a login form, iOS will offer context-specific credentials to choose from, or you can bring up the Codebook AutoFill interface to choose the login you need.